Shiyx27/Shiyx27/README.md

 ## 🔭 What I'm Up To
 - 👯 I’m looking to collaborate on **fun hackathons** & creative side‑projects
 - 🌱 Currently learning to sprinkle AI magic into everything!
-- 💬 Ping me to chat about Python, Fantacy/Sci-Fic Books, or your next cool idea
+- 💬 Ping me to chat about Python, Fantasy/Sci-Fic books, or your next cool idea

 ## ✨ Fun Facts
 - 🦄 I believe unicorns exist… they’re just hiding in code!
-- ☕ Fuel: 3 cups of coffee per day
-- 🎵 Coding playlist: Anything with a good beat & lyrics

 ---